theotherAlice19/C/README.md

 ## What is the Piscine?
 The 1337 Piscine is a 4-week intensive selection process at 1337 School.
 It consists of:

-Daily C exercises submitted via git
+- Daily C exercises submitted via git
-Weekly exams under timed conditions
+- Weekly exams under timed conditions
-Weekend rush group projects
+- Weekend rush group projects
-Peer-to-peer evaluation
+- Peer-to-peer evaluation

 No teachers, no tutorials — only documentation, peers, and determination.

 ## With What i Built?

-C (C99)
+- C (C99)
-cc / gcc compiler
+- cc / gcc compiler
-1337 Norm compliant code
+- 1337 Norm compliant code
-Git for daily submissions
+- Git for daily submissions

-📄 License
-This repository is for learning and portfolio purposes.
-Feel free to explore the code.